 What we eat significantly impacts our health, including our risk of developing health conditions, like cancer.
 The World Cancer Research Fund estimates that 30% to 50% of all cancer cases could be prevented if people followed a healthier diet and lifestyle.

-With that said, here are 10 foods that science suggests may help to lower the risk of cancer, and tips on which to avoid.
+That said, here are 10 foods that science suggests may help to lower the risk of cancer, and tips on which to avoid.

 Note: It’s important to contact your GP practice if you’re worried about a symptom that could be cancer.
-You can find out more about the importance of diagnosing cancer early and signs and symptoms to look out for in our article, here.
+You can find out more about the importance of diagnosing cancer early and the signs and symptoms to look out for in our article, here.

 1. Carrots